All Episodes

 It's all yours for the next two hours.

-You know what's going on in New York is uh somewhat fascinating.
+You know, what's going on in New York is somewhat fascinating.

-In fact, all of this that's happening here is not just Anthony Wiener, but this this George Zimmerman trial, you know, no matter where we look, we look at the disintegration of this country, no matter where we look.
+In fact, all of this that's happening here is not just Anthony Weiner, but this George Zimmerman trial.

-We're seeing the crumbling, the the literal tearing down of the foundations that have built this country and maintained it.
+You know, no matter where we look, we look at the disintegration of this country, no matter where we look, we're seeing the crumbling, the literal tearing down of the foundations that have built this country and maintained it.

 And that is what's so unsettling to everybody is that there doesn't seem to be anybody else concerned about it.

-Now what we're told, now you gotta get with it, Rush.
+And what we're told, now you got to get with it, Rush.

 The country's changing.

-It isn't a country it was when you grew up.
+It isn't the country it was when you grew up.

-And you're gonna have to get with it, Rush.
+And you're going to have to get with it, Rush.

-You're just gonna have to flow with the times.
+You're just going to have to flow with the times.

-You know, this is just it's just not it's uh you you're you can't sit there and just continue to be an old funny, the country's changing, and you gotta get with it.
+You know, this is just, it's just not, you can't sit there and just continue to be an old funny.

-Uh but the the things that are the that constitute the change today are resulting in the breakdown of the backbone of the foundation, the guardrails, what you know, whatever the the uh the limits that that uh have always existed that would protect against disintegration and so forth.
+But the things that constitute the change today are resulting in the breakdown of the backbone of the foundation, the guardrails, whatever, the limits that have always existed that would protect against disintegration and so forth.

-And it just uh seems to have even even the economy.
+And it just seems to, even the economy.

-You know, while all of this is going, all this immigration stuff, and it's big, and and the Zimmerman trial, that's big, and the gay marriage, the one thing that I think the vast majority of these people in this country are concerned about, not even talked about anymore, not even addressed, and that's jobs.
+You know, while all of this is going, all this immigration stuff, and it's big, and the Zimmerman trial, that's big, and the gay merit, the one thing that I think the vast majority of people in this country are concerned about, not even talked about anymore, not even addressed, and that's jobs.

-The economy, the pursuit of uh uh of a career, the American dream, the attempt to provide for your family.
+The economy, the pursuit of a career, the American dream, the attempt to provide for your family.

 I mean, that's the thing that I think is really on people's minds, and it's of hardly any consequence, it seems, or any interest anywhere else.